Khabar Lahariya: Circulation and reach

-Started in 2002, Khabar Lahariya is an eight-page weekly local newspaper founded by Kavita Devi (CEO) and Meera Devi (Managing Editor).
-The first issue of the paper was published in May 2002 from the town of Karwi in Chitrakoot district of Uttar Pradesh, in the local Bundeli dialect of Hindi.
-In 2012, the newspaper launched editions from Mahoba, Lucknow and Varanasi districts of Uttar Pradesh in Bundeli, Awadhi and Bhojpuri dialects respectively.
-The newspaper also has an edition published from the Sitamarhi district of Bihar in Bajjikka dialect, and from Banda, Uttar Pradesh, in the Bundeli dialect.
-As of September 2012, its total print-run, all editions included, was around 6000 copies sold in about 600 villages in Uttar Pradesh and Bihar with an estimated readership of 20,000.
+Established in 2002, Khabar Lahariya is an eight-page weekly local newspaper founded by Kavita Devi (CEO) and Meera Devi (Managing Editor).
+The inaugural issue of the newspaper was published in May 2002 from the town of Karwi in Chitrakoot district of Uttar Pradesh, in the local Bundeli dialect of Hindi.
+In 2012, the newspaper launched editions from Mahoba, Lucknow, and Varanasi districts of Uttar Pradesh in Bundeli, Awadhi, and Bhojpuri dialects, respectively.
+The newspaper also publishes an edition from the Sitamarhi district of Bihar in Bajjikka dialect and from Banda, Uttar Pradesh, in the Bundeli dialect.
+As of September 2012, its total print run, including all editions, was approximately 6,000 copies sold in approximately 600 villages in Uttar Pradesh and Bihar.
+The newspaper has an estimated readership of 20,000.

-The website of Khabar Lahariya was launched on 13 February 2013 in Mumbai.
-The website, which bears a striking resemblance to the printed newspaper, curates and republishes the best articles of the newspaper.
-It is also the only website where content is available in the local dialects in which the newspaper is brought out.
-Some stories on the website are now available in English.
+Khabar Lahariya’s website was launched on February 13, 2013, in Mumbai.
+The website, which closely resembles the printed newspaper, curates and republishes the most noteworthy articles from the newspaper.
+Notably, it is the sole website where content is accessible in the local dialects in which the newspaper is published.
+Additionally, some stories on the website are now available in English.

 Starting in 2016, the newspaper shifted largely to a digital format launching a video channel and creating news in video clips.
 The women journalists collective now runs a digital media agency covering stories from rural India, mostly from the state of Uttar Pradesh.
 As a result of digitalisation, the news outlet has substantially increased its reach.
 Owing to the support of the readers' community, Khabar Lahariya grew from a local newspaper in 2002 to publishing their own website in 2013, and launching their own subscription model, Sound, Fury and 4G in 2019.

+In 2026, ten of the outlet's journalists and staff co-wrote The Good Reporter, a collective biography and memoir detailing the history of the newsroom and rural, feminist journalism in India.